Cloud9QL

 Join elements of an array value together separated by separator.
 When a field name does not exist in the current dataset, a fixed string is used.

-ARRAYTOSTRING(<field name>, <separator>)
+ARRAY_TO_STRING(<field name>, <separator>)

 select array_to_string(Customer, ", ")